Find Trade Colleges

 What is a Biofuels Processing Technician?

-Job Description: Calculate, measure, load, mix, and process refined feedstock with additives in fermentation or reaction process vessels and monitor production process.
+Career Description Calculate, measure, load, mix, and process refined feedstock with additives in fermentation or reaction process vessels and monitor production process.
 Perform, and keep records of, plant maintenance, repairs, and safety inspections.

-A Day in the Life of a Biofuels Processing Technician
+Daily Life Of a Biofuels Processing Technician

 • Collect biofuels samples and perform routine laboratory tests or analyses to assess biofuels quality.